Get a Second Residence and Pay No Tax in 25 Tax-Free Countries

 This British overseas territory and island nation applies no income tax, capital gains tax, corporate income tax, inheritance or gift taxes, land or housing taxes, wealth tax, sales tax or value-added tax (VAT).

-While getting a BVI work permit can be a bureaucratic process, obtaining a residence visa as a self-sufficient person is relatively easy and, in most cases, can be done in less than a month.
+While getting a BVI work permit can be a bureaucratic process, obtaining a residence visa as a self-sufficient person is relatively easy.
+In most cases, it can be done in less than a month.

 You simply need to provide bank statements showing that you can afford to live there and pay a US$1,000 surety bond.